- Edward Veras: General Director

 Recent and upcoming developments

-It should be noted that in the Dominican Republic, an important agreement is awaiting signature, which could be signed and implemented by the new authorities overseeing the electricity sector.
-The aim of this agreement is to strength the efficiency, effectiveness and legal security of the sector.
-According to the draft, the agreement also seeks to eliminate non-compliance, overlapping roles, current legal insufficiencies and distortions in the application of regulations.
-Its main contribution will be to improve confidence, the investment climate, business and systemic competitiveness, the sustainable performance of public finances and the execution of important government programmes designed to solve crucial problems in respect of the development of the country’s electricity sub-sector.
+As mentioned above, on 25 February 2021, the Electricity Pact was signed.
+This agreement is aimed to strengthen the efficiency, effectiveness and legal security of the electricity sector.
+It also seeks to eliminate non-compliance, overlapping roles, current legal insufficiencies and distortions in the application of regulations.
+Its main contribution will be to improve confidence, the investment climate, business and systemic competitiveness, the sustainable performance of public finances and the execution of important government programmes designed to solve crucial problems of the development of the country’s energy subsector.

 The main challenge faced by the NEC is to promote and develop energy generation projects to achieve the goal of generating 25% of the total energy demand of the Dominican territory from renewable sources by 2025, as established by Law 57-07 and the commitments in the Paris Agreement.

-Other the challenges that the NEC needs to overcome are the following:
+Other challenges that the NEC needs to overcome are the following.

 From a technical and financial perspective: